Priyam1714/agentic-ai-financial-intelligence-platform/README.md

 ---

+# Production Readiness Notice

+This repository represents a portfolio and educational implementation of a cloud-native Agentic AI platform and should not be considered production-ready for unrestricted public deployment in its current form.

+While the project incorporates several enterprise-oriented architectural patterns such as:

+* zero-trust access control
+* private networking
+* IAM-based authentication
+* IAP-secured access
+* governed tool orchestration
+* observability instrumentation

+a production-grade deployment would still require additional hardening and operational safeguards, including:

+* advanced rate limiting and abuse protection
+* Web Application Firewall (WAF) integration
+* enhanced RBAC and tenant isolation
+* automated security auditing
+* secrets rotation policies
+* production-grade CI/CD pipelines
+* disaster recovery and backup strategies
+* advanced monitoring and alerting
+* multi-region resiliency and failover
+* formal security reviews and penetration testing

+This implementation is intended to demonstrate architectural design, cloud infrastructure orchestration, secure AI system patterns, and enterprise-style deployment workflows rather than serve as a fully production-certified financial platform.

 # Disclaimer

 This repository is a sanitized educational and portfolio version of the original implementation.
 Sensitive infrastructure identifiers, secrets, and deployment-specific configurations have been removed or generalized for security purposes.